-School Safety Plan (School Year 2019-20)
+School Safety Plan (School Year 2020-2021)

 The safety of students and staff is a primary concern of Russell Ranch Elementary School.
 The School Site Safety plan is reviewed and updated each year by the School Safety Committee and approved by the Folsom Cordova Unified School District Board of Trustees.
-There were two (2) student accidents reported at our school in the 2018-2019 school year.
 All revisions are communicated to both the classified and certificated staff.
 The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
 The school stays in compliance with all laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Fire and disaster drills are conducted on a monthly basis throughout the school year.
 Lock down drills are held several times a year, as needed.
 Students are supervised before and after school by certificated staff/classified staff/principal, and certificated staff/classified staff/principal supervise students during lunch.
 Certificated staff/classified staff help with supervision during lunch and break periods.
 There is a designated area for student drop off and pick up before and after school throughout the day and multiple schedules.
+During the 2019-20 school year, there were zero reported student accidents.